jparep/patient-management-system/README.md

 Contributions are welcome!
 Please submit a pull request or report issues via GitHub.

 ### License
-This project is licensed under the (MIT License)[https://opensource.org/license/mit]
+This project is licensed under the [MIT License](https://opensource.org/license/mit).